-Camino de Santiago: Day 2, St. Jean Pied de Port
+Camino de Santiago Blog: Day 2, St. Jean Pied de Port

 Today was Sarah’s birthday and we love St. Jean Pied de Port so much we decided to spend another day here just walking around and soaking in the scenery.
 We also didn’t want to spend the birthday girl’s birthday night in a dorm room so we decided to delay that until tomorrow.